The Feeling: 1995–2005: Formation and early years

 The majority of the band members are from Horsham, Sussex, with the exception of lead vocalist Dan Gillespie Sells, who is from London, and bassist Richard Jones, who is from Forest Row, in Sussex.
 The Jeremiahs and Stewart met while attending St Wilfrid's Catholic School, Crawley, Sussex.
 Sells and Jones met as music students at the BRIT School in Croydon in 1995.
-They were members of one of the school's most popular bands.
-Other past students of the BRIT school include Jessie J, Adele, Tara McDonald and The Kooks.

 The band members worked as session musicians for several years before coming together as a group.
 The Feeling has its roots in a covers band called Superfly, which Paul Stewart and Ciaran and Kevin Jeremiah played in, and which also acted as the house band on The Richard Blackwood Show.
 They spent a lot of time performing as resident band at the La Tania ski resort in the Alps before their début doing covers (such as "Video Killed the Radio Star" by The Buggles and "Raining Blood" by Slayer), and after the line-up of The Feeling had been completed, they continued to use the name Superfly, as it was easier to get bookings.

 It was later revealed in a podcast for The Times that the band had "blagged" their way into the La Tania residency, saying they could perform fifty songs when in fact they only knew six.
 The last gigs in the Alps were in the winter of 2004.
 After these gigs they would sell demo CDs, which included the tracks "Funny Cigarette", "Sun Is Shining", "Still You Want More", "Never Be Lonely" and "Join with Us".
 Most of these tracks have since been released as singles, album tracks, or B-sides.